 The treatment and management options include:

-A healthy diet and regular exercise, with avoidance of smoking.
+A healthy diet and regular exercise, with avoidance of smoking and alcohol.

 This section deals with the recent advances made in coronary circulation research in the form of new diagnostic techniques or newer modalities of treatment.